 A list of articles will appear as search results, by the year published.
 Click on link to article, veterans name is highlighted on page, copy and write notes of interest.
 It helps to keep Article information organized.
 Organize all in Chronological Order for your Biography.
 Pre 1941 or pre high school, War Years 1941-1945, Post War 1946 +

 Example: Played Donkey basketball at the YMCA.
 See below Orange italics.

 Use Rye Chronicle articles to gather pertinent life information.
 Copy and Paste information into your word document.

 Step 6 – Got to veterans page.
-Click on the Tab "Extended Info" here you will find the veterans obituary (if found) and maybe other items of interest to be incorporated into the final biography.
+Click on the Tabs "Biography" and/or "Extended Info" here you will find more veteran information including obituary (if found) and maybe other items of interest to be incorporated into the final biography.
 See below Green italics.